Hijacked satellites and orbiting space weapons: In the 21st century, space is the new battlefield

 Valuable minerals and other materials found on the moon and in asteroids could lead to future conflicts as nations look to exploit new technologies and energy sources.

-Acting NASA Administrator Sean Duffy announced plans this month to send a small nuclear reactor to the moon, saying it's important that the U.S. do so before China or Russia.
+Acting NASA Administrator Sean Duffy announced plans this month to send a small nuclear reactor to the moon, saying it's important the U.S. does so before China or Russia.

 “We’re in a race to the moon, in a race with China to the moon,” Duffy said.
 “To have a base on the moon, we need energy and some of the key locations on the moon. ...
 We want to get there first and claim that for America.”